The cost of buying or leasing IPv4 addresses continues to increase. Why?

 netElastic CGNAT

-Unlike legacy CGNAT solutions, netElastic CGNAT software runs on commodity white box servers.
+Unlike legacy CGNAT solutions, netElastic CGNAT software runs on x86-based servers.
 This makes netElastic CGNAT a cost-effective alternative to higher priced solutions and perfectly suited for regional and rural broadband providers.

-netElastic’s software-based CGNAT is built on netElastic’s high-performance virtual router technology, which is a very scalable software architecture that delivers high translation performance while supporting a broad range of additional routing capabilities.
+netElastic’s software-based CGNAT is built on netElastic’s high-performance virtual router technology.
+This very scalable software architecture delivers high translation performance while supporting a broad range of additional routing capabilities.

-netElastic CGNAT also has built-in support for application gateways to ensure applications will run continuously and transparently with CGNAT.
+netElastic CGNAT also has built-in support for application gateways to ensure applications run continuously and transparently with CGNAT.
 Using DPDK and advanced packet processing, netElastic CGNAT can achieve near line-rate throughput on 10G, 25G, 40G, and 100G interfaces.
-It’s also highly scalable (scales by cores) and can deliver 5 Gbps to well over 360 Gbps per server.
-CGNAT also supports up to 6 million NAT sessions, enough for over 60,000 subscribers.
+It’s also highly scalable (scales by cores) and can deliver 5 Gbps to over 360 Gbps per server.
+CGNAT supports up to 12 million NAT sessions, enough for over 60,000 subscribers.

 A Pricing Example